 Kingsnakes are one of the most widespread and common groups of snake in North America.
 All kingsnakes are non-venomous, and many of them are actually resistant to the venom of other poisonous snakes.
-There are around 17 different types of kingsnakes found in the United States, but in this article we’re going to have a look at the kingsnakes in North Carolina.
+There are at least 16 different types of kingsnakes found in the United States, but in this article we’re going to have a look at the kingsnakes in North Carolina.

 Kingsnakes are any snakes belonging to the genus Lampropeltis in the family Colubridae.
 Milksnakes fall into this family of snakes, and North Carolina even has a species that we’ll show you on this list.
 Because their general docile nature and overall small size, kingsnakes are commonly found in the pet snake trade.